Use tags to organise files on Mac

 Tag a file on the desktop or in the Finder: Select the item, then open the File menu.
-You can also Control-click the item, or tap it with two fingers.
-Choose a colour above Tags (the name of the tag replaces Tags as you move the pointer over the colour) or click Tags to choose from more tags or to enter a new tag.
+You can also Control-click the item.
+Choose a colour above Tags (the name of the tag replaces Tags as you move the pointer over the colour), or click Tags to choose from more tags or to enter a new tag.

-Tip: Use keyboard shortcuts to tag files quickly — select a file, then use Control-1 through Control-7 to add (or remove) your favourite tags.
+Tip: Use keyboard shortcuts to tag files quickly — select a file, then use Control-1 to Control-7 to add (or remove) your favourite tags.
 Control-0 (zero) removes all tags from a file.